Barcelona transfer news: Sevilla agrees €1m fee for Munir El Haddadi | Goal.com

 Goal previously reported the 23-year-old Munir, who was in the last six months of his deal with the La Liga champions, was intent on joining Sevilla this summer when his deal expired after rejecting contract offers from Barcelona.

-Howveer, the Andalusian club was hopeful to seal a deal for Munir in January, while Barcelona manager Ernesto Valverde voiced his desire to see the situation resolved by the close of the window.
+However, the Andalusian club were hopeful of sealing a deal for Munir in January and Barcelona manager Ernesto Valverde also voiced his desire to see the situation resolved by the close of the window.

 "It seems Munir has taken a decision and, evidently, the club have also made a decision," Valverde said in a news conference on Wednesday.